 Expenditure within the Annual Investment Allowance (AIA) is allowed in full and writing down allowances of 18% or 8% are given on any excess.
-The AIA limit is currently £500,000, but is due to reduce to £200,000 on 1 January 2016.
-If your accounting period straddles 31 December the AIA cap is different, so check with us before committing to a large purchase.
+The AIA limit is currently £200,000.
+If your accounting period straddles 31 December 2015 the AIA cap is different, so check with us before committing to a large purchase.
 The AIA doesn't cover cars.